 Because it runs counter to the process of meditation that you’re attempting to establish.

-If you get in the habit of falling asleep while meditating, then the benefits can be less profound.
+If you get into the habit of falling asleep while meditating, the benefits can be less profound.

 There are numerous brainwave audio programs that can help to induce a deep, relaxing sleep with simple soundwaves, isochronic beats, and musical patterns.

-Here’s What Has Worked For Me
+Here’s What Has Worked for Me

 For me, the answer isn’t trying to carve out time in the morning.

-What Will Work For You?
+What Will Work for You?

-Others need an early morning boost or the structure that a late afternoon meditation session can provide.
+Some people benefit more from multiple mini-meditations throughout the day, while others need an early morning boost or the structure that a late afternoon meditation session can provide.

 There is no right or wrong answer here.